Justin-Stauffer/c-learning/learning-docs/06-interrupts-and-clocks.md

 #### 1. Internal RC Oscillator (IRC)
 - Built into the chip
 - 12 MHz
-- ±1% accuracy (not super precise)
+- ±1% to ±1.5% accuracy depending on temperature (not super precise)
 - Available immediately on power-up
 - No external components needed